arachan/invoice_adoc/ReadMe.md

 AsciiDoc don't have Right Justify and Left Justify.

-So, Write upper to down.
+So, Write to up from down.

 **Contents**